YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 * The SPAWN command has no qualifiers.

 * DSE SPAWN works with an argument.
 If the argument contains spaces, enclose it with quotes.

-The SPAWN command has no qualifiers.

-DSE SPAWN works with an argument.
-If the argument contains spaces, enclose it with quotes.

 **Examples of SPAWN**